Material Fingerprinting: A shortcut to material model discovery without solving optimization problems

 \section{Results}

 For both the supervised and unsupervised \MF{}, we observe consistent trends across all benchmark material models tested under varying noise levels, 0\%, 1\%, and 5\%, as shown in \cref{tab:benchmarks_supervised} and \cref{tab:benchmarks_unsupervised}.
 Notably, at 0\% noise, the discovered strain energy densities perfectly match the true models, yielding errors that vanish up to machine precision for each case.
 As expected, the discovered parameters progressively deviate from the true parameters with increasing noise levels.
 At 1\% noise, the errors are generally small, remaining around \(10^{-3}\), which illustrates the method's robustness against minor disturbances.
 At 5\% noise, more substantial deviations are observed, which is expected given that the data are significantly noisy. \CHANGETWO{The coefficient of determination $R^2$, computed on the training data, exceeds 0.98 in all examples.}

 In the supervised setting, the largest error is observed for the Demiray model.
 This can be explained by the severe appearance of noise in the simple shear data for this example, see \cref{fig:stress_strain}, which shows the stress response of the discovered Demiray model in comparison to the data.
 A particularly interesting case in the supervised setting is the Neo-Hooke model.
-At 5\% noise, the discovered model transitions to an Ogden form, specifically \(12.50 [\lambda_1^{1.80} + \lambda_2^{1.80} + \lambda_3^{1.80} - 3] + p [J - 1]\).
+At 5\% noise, the discovered model transitions to an Ogden form, specifically \(12.50 [\lambda_1^{1.80} + \lambda_2^{1.80} + \lambda_3^{1.80} - 3] - p [J-1]\).
 The Ogden model is mathematically equivalent to the Neo-Hooke model if the exponent parameter is equal to two.